shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 ### Basic usage

-if the `webpacker.yml` file is configured as instructed [here](https://github.com/shakacode/shakapacker#configuration-and-code), with following configurations
+if the `webpacker.yml` file is configured as instructed [here](https://github.com/shakacode/shakapacker#configuration-and-code), with the following configurations

 ```yml
 default: &default